stackup-wallet/stackup-bundler/README.md

 # Running an instance

-See the `Client` documentation at [docs.stackup.sh](https://docs.stackup.sh/docs/category/client).
+See the `Bundler` documentation at [docs.stackup.sh](https://docs.stackup.sh/docs/category/bundler).

 # Contributing

 ## Prerequisites

 - Go 1.19 or later
-- Docker

 ## Setup